Your browser is unsupported

 Optional Rotations

-For the 2023-2024 Postdoctoral Training Year, we are excited to offer two areas of clinical specialty.
-These tracks are optional and will be tailored to the Fellow’s specific training and professional goals.
+Postdoctoral staff therapists may elect to choose an area of clinical specialty, described below.
+This specialization track is optional and will be tailored to the individual’s specific training and professional goals.

-• Outreach / Multicultural Focus Specialty: The Fellow may choose this track to develop a tailored focus that targets specific student population (eg., working with Latinx students in individual therapy and via provision of outreach/consultation), collaborates on tailored community outreach and consultation, serves as a liaison to an identified campus office, and works with staff on other social justice initiatives within and outside the Counseling Center.
-This focus will also include co-facilitating a training seminar (Outreach Seminar or Multicultural seminar pending the Fellow’s specialty focus) with a staff member.
+• Outreach / Multicultural Focus specialty: The postdoctoral staff therapist may choose this track to develop a tailored focus that targets specific student populations (e.g., working with Latine students in individual therapy and via provision of outreach/consultation), collaborates on tailored community outreach and consultation, serves as a liaison to an identified campus office, and/or works with staff on other social justice initiatives within and outside the Counseling Center.
+This focus will also include co-facilitating a training seminar (Outreach Seminar or Multicultural seminar pending the postdoctoral fellow’s specialty focus) with a staff member.

-• In lieu of choosing one of the identified specialty tracks, Fellows may elect to develop a specialty project on an area such as therapy, outreach, consultation, training and supervision, research, or administration that enhances professional development and the programs at the Counseling Center.
+Postdoctoral staff therapists may elect to develop a specialty project in an area such as therapy, outreach, consultation, training and supervision, research, or administration that enhances professional development and the programs at the Counseling Center.

 Compensation and Benefits

-• Monies (up to $400 per Fellow) are available for professional development through approved conferences/activities, which may be applied towards their specialty focus or another area of interest.
+• Monies (up to $400 per postdoctoral fellow) are available for professional development through approved conferences/activities, which may be applied towards their specialty focus or another area of interest.

-• Fellows are eligible for benefits provided to academic professionals (e.g. health, dental and vision insurance for the post-doctoral Fellow and their eligible dependents including domestic partners, life, accidental death and dismemberment, retirement, long-term care, and flexible spending accounts).
+• Postdoctoral staff therapists are eligible for benefits provided to academic professionals (e.g. health, dental and vision insurance for the postdoctoral staff therapist and their eligible dependents including domestic partners, life, accidental death and dismemberment, retirement, long-term care, and flexible spending accounts).
 More information is available at https://www.hr.uillinois.edu/benefits/

 Minimum Qualifications

-• Completion of a doctoral degree in Clinical or Counseling Psychology prior to the start of the post-doctoral position required.
-All degree requirements, including your dissertation, must be completed prior to the fellowship start date
+• Completion of a doctoral degree in Clinical or Counseling Psychology prior to the start of the post-doctoral position required; note all degree requirements including your dissertation must be completed prior to the start date

 • APA-accredited doctoral program and APA-accredited doctoral internship required

-• Professional experience and competence working with multicultural diversity required
+• Professional experience and competence working within a multicultural framework required

 Preferred Qualifications